 Here are some considerations that every prospective comedian should know about writing a stand-up comedy routine:

-1. We don’t “write” the same way we “talk”.
+1. We do not “write” the same way we “talk”.
 We are taught to write in a predefined way that tends to be far more structured per se than the way we communicate with each other verbally.

 2. “Writing” in the conventional sense is one dimensional meaning that only words alone make up the communication whereas when we talk we use multiple means of communication simultaneously in addition to words.